 Do not confuse the square brackets in command formats with the square brackets in Project-Programmer numbers (PPNs), as in [52,20].

 See Chapter 1 for a description.

-Angle brackets surrounding text indicate a place holder for what the system inserts when an error message occurs.
+<> Angle brackets surrounding text indicate a place holder for what the system inserts when an error message occurs.

-(CTRL/x) The control key, which you use in combination with another key.
-For example, enter CTRL/U by holding down the CTRL key and pressing the keyboard key labeled "U." RSTS/E displays, or echoes, CTRL/U at your terminal, as ^U. RET The key labeled RETURN on your terminal.
-You press the RETURN key to complete lines and commands that the system will process. dot matrix color Information in this typeface indicates an example of computer/user dialogue.
-In examples, black characters are data produced by the computer.
-Red characters indicate information that you type.
+Ctrl/X The control key, which you use in combination with another key.
+For example, enter Ctrl/U by holding down the Ctrl key and pressing the keyboard key labeled "U." RSTS/E displays, or echoes, Ctrl/U at your terminal, as ^U.

+<RET> The key labeled Return on your terminal.
+You press the Return key to complete lines and commands that the system will process.

+this typeface Information in this typeface indicates an example of computer/user dialogue.